 Why?

-This would enable all EDCM generators to receive a credit on its measured export output within the super red time band.
-From that perspective it would provide greater transparency to customers when connecting.
+All EDCM generators would be eligible receive a credit on its measured export output within the super red time band.
 How?

 This is a relatively simple change to implement.
 Within the EDCM model there is an input field “Proportion eligible for charge 1 credits”.
-This would be set to 1 for all generators regardless of type.
+This would be set to 1 for all generators..

 Governance